Zequar/iexec-test/README.md

 - Using fetchGrantedAccess() to indicate to the user which of his email addresses are already granted permission to the target address.
 - Using revokeOneAccess() to individually remove accesses from the target address.
 - Toggle button to close the email protection data adding form.
-- Error handling with window.alert() whenever something's wrong with requests to DataProtector
+- A bunch of error handling, including some with window.alert() whenever something's wrong with requests to DataProtector
 - Automatic MetaMask network switch if detected on another network
+- If default path is provided, button to go to the authorize page with the default address you provided as example

 Enjoy code reviewing !